gkarthik/genewikiplus/readme.txt

 This is the readme file for genewikiplus.
 This is as part of GSoc '12.
 My mentor is Mr. Erik Clarke.
+I am trying to push code from behind a proxy server.